ankitaryan404/CrowdSupport/README.md

 # CrowdSupport
-This is the Decentralized Platform where people can ask for support for their project or when a person/organization want to support for his startup.They have the idea but they does not have enough money to build their project or expand their then they can ask for the help from public.
+This is the Decentralized Platform where people can ask for support for their project or when a person/organization wants to support his startup.
+They have the idea but they do not have enough money to build their project or expand it, then they can ask for help from the public.
-This project can be made on Centralized system But for the transparency of the fund given by the public or for the security , this project is made Decentralized.
+This project can be done on a Centralized system.
+But for the transparency of the funds given by the public or for security, this project is made Decentralized.

 ##### To run this project
 ****Must have node installed in system****